Diversity and Human Resources

 From the standpoint of empowering female employees and helping employees improve their career skills, we are working to transform our organizational structure, develop an employee-friendly work environment, and further enhance our benefit programs.
 In particular, we have put efforts into estabishing a top-class system for fostering future generations, with the aim of ensuring that female employees are able to continue to play active roles in the company while raising their children after childbirth.
 In recognition of these activities, Hulic was named the Nadeshiko Brand for the second year in a row and selected as the Nadeshiko Brand 2016.

 Participating in the joint declaration on the charter of corporate ethics concerning employment issued by Keidanren (Japan Business Federation), we proactively employ new graduates in accordance with the purpose of the charter.
 When performing pre-employment screening, we respect the basic human rights of applicants and make efforts to secure diverse human resources based on their aptitudes and abilities, regardless of backgrounds and gender.
-The total number of employees newly hired in 2017 (the total of the number of new graduates and experienced individuals) is 26 (male: 20, female: 6); the proportion of women is 23.1%.
+The total number of employees newly hired in 2018 (the total of the number of new graduates and experienced individuals) is 20 (male: 12, female: 8); the proportion of women is 40.0%.
 The ratio of female managers has increased as a result of active efforts to promote the active participation and advancement of female employees in the workplace, with an enhanced system to support the development of the next generation.
-Hulic aims to become a company where female employees can thrive professionally with the target of increasing the ratio of female managers to 20% by the year 2020.
+Hulic aims to become a company where female employees can thrive professionally with the target of increasing the ratio of female managers to 20% by the year 2020,which was achived one year ahead of schedule,and we set new targets.

 Hulic's “Our Code of Conduct” and Hulic Human Rights Policy stipulate respect for human rights in association with equal employment opportunities, freedom of association, and collective bargaining.In addition, we conduct interviews between employees and their supervisors when necessary and carry out the “President Questionnaire Survey,” through which employees can share their views and opinions directly with the President, in an effort to establish good labor management relations.